 The LASC has actively sought and implemented best management practices for the Board of Directors and staff.
 Several years ago, the organization reviewed and utilized former State Auditor Crit Luallen's guidelines for non-profit management, and the LASC was an early adopter of the Kentucky Non-profit Networks Governance guidelines.
 Our Core Values, which were adopted along with our Long Range Plan in 2010, focus on quality, high standards and complete transparency of our organization.

 The Living Arts & Science Center's IMAGINE THIS Capital Campaign is an historic and important initiative for this organization.
-This $5.5M campaign will not only serve the organization, the neighborhood and the community, but will propel the organization to be accepted as an arts and education destination for visitors from across the state and in our several contiguous states.
-Now nearing completion of this campaign, the organization has a tremendous responsibility to maintain stringent financial oversight and transparency of all capital campaign information as well as for our ongoing programming and services.
+This $5.3M campaign not only served the organization, the neighborhood and the community, but propeled the organization to be accepted as an arts and education destination for visitors from across the state and in our several contiguous states.
+The organization has a tremendous responsibility to maintain stringent financial oversight and transparency of all capital campaign information as well as for our ongoing programming and services.
 We welcome the opportunity to maintain our high standards of quality and transparency in all of work.

 We see this as the most opportune time to move forward with this visionary expansion.
 The East End of Lexington is experiencing some wonderful rebirth, and all of downtown is now the focus of new and exciting development and infrastructure.
-Our new facility, which will offer so much on the inside and outside of the building, will definitely be a vibrant and creative addition that will enhance the quality of life for all.
-With our continued movement forward, the LASC will be poised and ready to serve an eager and larger audience and constituency when the economy has rebounded.
+Our new facility, which offers so much on the inside and outside of the building, is a vibrant and creative addition that enhances the quality of life for all.
+With our continued movement forward, the LASC will be poised and ready to move into our next 50 years!